The Art of Dry Hopping in Craft Beer

 At what temperature?

 This is one of the most critical parameters.
-Too cold, the extraction of essential oils will be limited.
+Too cold, and essential oil extraction will be limited.
 Too hot, and oxidation will ruin everything.
-An ideal temperature is between 12 and 16°C to maximize the diffusion of aromas without risking altering the beer.
+An ideal temperature is between 12 and 16°C to maximize aroma diffusion without risking altering the beer.

 How much?

-It's all about balance.
-For a well-hopped IPA, we're looking at around 5 to 10 g/L of dry hops.
-For a Double IPA, we can go up to 15 g/L or more.
-But be careful: too much hops can give an unpleasant vegetal texture.
+It's all a question of balance.
+For a well-hopped IPA, you'll need around 5 to 10 g/L of hops when dry-hopping.
+For a Double IPA, you can go up to 15 g/L or more.
+But be careful: too many hops can create an unpleasant vegetal texture.

-An excellent example of this mastery can be found in the Stirling , an American Pale Ale that perfectly balances its notes of grapefruit and lychee thanks to careful dry hopping of Northern Brewer, Cascade and Simcoe hops.
+A great example of this mastery is Stirling , an American Pale Ale that perfectly balances its grapefruit and lychee notes thanks to careful dry hopping of Northern Brewer, Cascade and Simcoe hops.

 Lighter beers too!